codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 {% endraw %}
 {% endhighlight %}

 The example above will push the final Docker image as `kostisazureregistry.azurecr.io/acme-company/trivial-go-web:latest`.

-However, you can also set up the prefix globally once in the [Docker integration screen]({{site.baseurl}}/docs/integrations/docker-registries/).
+However, you can also set up the prefix globally once in the [Docker registry integrations]({{site.baseurl}}/docs/integrations/docker-registries/).
 This way you can simplify your pipelines and have them mention only the final image name.

 {%
   include image.html